wzyy2/HackRFWebtools/README.md

 The project is based on [webradio's front-end](https://github.com/mikestir/webradio "webradio") and complete [wf4hf's](https://github.com/aguardar/wf4hf "wf4hf") unfinished work.
 It can be used to control  HackRF from a browser.<br>
-The application is built on [py-hackrf-ctypes](https://github.com/wzyy2/py-hackrf-ctypes "py-hackrf-ctypes") rather than GNU Radio  , which make  it possible for software  to use less space, so that i can run it  in a embedded platform(such as  Raspberry Pi) .<br>
+The application is built on [py-hackrf-ctypes](https://github.com/wzyy2/py-hackrf-ctypes "py-hackrf-ctypes") rather than GNU Radio  , which make  it possible for software  to use less space, so that I can run it  in a embedded platform(such as  Raspberry Pi) .<br>

 ## Features
 * You can find in the picture

 ##  Dependencies
 Install python,django

         sudo apt-get install python-pip python-dev
         sudo pip install Django==1.6.6

 Install libhackrf

         git clone --progress http://github.com/mossmann/hackrf.git
         cd hackrf/host
         mkdir build